csse-uoft/parcel2-ontology/Documents/Competency Questions/BEDEO Competency Questions.md

 - What are the components of this parcel?

 ## Resources
+- Is the resource physical or digital?
+  - If it is a digital resource, what kind of digital resource is it? (e.g., URL, file)
+  - If it is a physical resource, what kind of physical resource is it?

 ## Call for Proposals-related
 - Where is the development site located?